JanWood2013/JanEngineering/README.md

 ***JanEngineering***
 -------------------
 I want to be a race engineer in F1 (Formula 1) and here I share you what I am doing for it!

+**Analysis of the Accident of Charles Leclerc and Lance Stroll in Monaco**
+//09.06.2026,3:50pm//
+Finde it in my new Repository 📲"GP Analysis"

 **Next up 📍Barcelona**
 //08.06.2026, 3:38pm//